gsagostini/gsagostini.github.io/pages/cocktails.md

 description: check out my authoral cocktails
 ---

+**

+I have decided not to update this page as frequently, and instead have started a cocktail instagram account [@tabbycocktails](https://www.instagram.com/tabbycocktails/).
+Recipes, stories, and cat pictures can be found there!

+**

 One of my hobbies is to make cocktails.
 I am a fan of the classics: [negronis](../images/cat/mezcal_and_negroni.jpg) are my all-time favorite drinks.
 However what I really enjoy is experimenting with new flavors and combinations.
 I enjoy playing with variations on drinks that add unusual spirits or attempting to create a new cocktail altogether.

 Below are a few of my favorite authoral drinks, which I have poorly named.
 Please let me know if you think of better names for them.
 A few general remarks: